 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 Indomethacin, naproxen, or another NSAID Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more given at anti-inflammatory doses often stops acute flares promptly.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more given at anti-inflammatory doses often stops acute flares.
 Colchicine treatment of acute flares Treatment of acute flares Gout is a disorder caused by hyperuricemia (serum urate > 6.8 mg/dL [> 0.4 mmol/L]) that results in the precipitation of monosodium urate crystals in and around joints, most often causing recurrent... read more is identical to that of gout.
-Colchicine 0.6 mg orally once/day or 2 times a day may decrease the frequency of recurrent acute flares.
+Colchicine 0.6 mg orally once a day or 2 times a day may decrease the frequency of recurrent acute flares.
+Oral corticosteroids are effective at treating acute CPP arthritis flares and are particularly useful for patients in whom oral NSAIDs and colchicine are contraindicated.
+However, failure to resolve an acute flare may require a higher dose for a longer period of time.
 Interleukin-1 antagonists such as anakinra can also be effective.

-Asymptomatic chondrocalcinosis becomes common with age, particularly in the knee, hip, wrist, annulus fibrosus of the intervertebral disks, and symphysis pubis.
+Asymptomatic chondrocalcinosis becomes more common with age, particularly in the knee, hip, wrist, annulus fibrosus of the intervertebral disks, and symphysis pubis but does not require treatment.

-Arthritis can affect the knee and large peripheral joints and mimic other forms of arthritis.
+CPP arthritis can affect the knee and large peripheral joints and mimic other forms of arthritis (eg, gout, rheumatoid arthritis, osteoarthritis).

 Examine joint fluid for characteristic rhomboid- or rod-shaped crystals in synovial fluid that are not birefringent or are weakly positively birefringent, and exclude joint infection.

-For acute symptoms, treat with an intra-articular corticosteroid or an oral NSAID; colchicine or anakinra can also be effective.
+For acute symptoms, treat with an intra-articular corticosteroid, an oral NSAID, colchicine, or oral corticosteroids; anakinra can also be effective.